When you get injured, we take it personally.

 A personal injury can put your health, finances, and future in danger.
-Make sure you get a fair and full settlement to cover your damages and losses by working with a Milwaukee personal injury attorney.
+Make sure you get a fair and full settlement to cover your losses.
+Talk to a personal injury lawyer in Milwaukee.

-Getting injured in an accident of any sort can quickly result in significant medical debt, emotional trauma, and a number of other damages and losses.
-One of the most frustrating aspects of these situations is dealing with a person or insurance company who refuses to compensate you for the cost of your injuries.
+Getting injured in an accident can quickly result in significant medical debt, emotional trauma, and many other losses.
+It’s frustrating dealing with a person or insurance company that refuses to cover the costs of your injuries.

-If you have been hurt in an accident of any kind, the financial burden can be tremendous, and you deserve to have it compensated completely.
-To get a fair and full settlement, you will need a Milwaukee personal injury lawyer from The Law Offices of Gary S. Greenberg.
-We will work diligently to achieve a positive outcome for your claim.
+If you have been hurt in an accident, the financial burden can be tremendous.
+You deserve to have it compensated completely.
+To get a fair and full settlement, you may need a Milwaukee personal injury lawyer from The Law Offices of Gary S. Greenberg.
+We will work diligently to win your claim.

 Causes of Personal Injuries

-Personal injuries can be caused by just about anything, and the damage they cause can be just as varied.
-Whether you were hit by a car while riding a bike or suffered an illness after taking a defective drug, any personal injury scenario could easily result in a hospital visit and serious injuries.
-Below are some common types of personal injuries that our clients have experienced:
+Personal injuries can be caused by just about anything.
+The damage they cause can be just as varied.
+Whether you were hit by a car while riding a bike or suffered an illness after taking a defective drug, any personal injury scenario could easily result in serious injuries.
+Below are some common types of personal injuries our clients have experienced:

 - Boating accidents are often due to operator error, failed equipment, or improper maintenance.
 If people are injured or killed in the accident, they or their families may have a chance to seek funds for their devastating accident.

-- Construction accidents are frequently caused by defective machinery and safety equipment, toxic exposure, and errors made by third-party contractors.
+- Construction accidents are often caused by defective machinery or safety equipment, toxic exposure, or errors made by third-party contractors.

-- Defective products run the gamut for variety and include heaters that catch fire, brake failures, and any other design or manufacturing flaw that can cause an injury.
+- Defective products include heaters that catch fire, brake failures, and any other design or manufacturing flaw causing an injury.

 Many of these accident types can include multiple at-fault parties.
-Identifying the cause of yours is essential to determining whether you have grounds for a viable injury claim, and naming every responsible party in your lawsuit will maximize your potential compensation.
+Identifying the cause of yours is key to determining if you have grounds for an injury claim.
+Naming every responsible party in your lawsuit will maximize your potential award.